DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 Explanation: Types of rewards that Liquidity Providers get on funding Liquidity Pools are:- 1) Trading Fees-that are paid by traders on each trade(eg, 0.03% in Curve.fi) 2) Liquidity Mining-an incentive/reward given to the Liquidity Providers(LP) proportional to the amount of liquidity provided by the LP.
 Rewards can also be provided to the LPs in terms of “Airdrops”.

-Sub Topics: amm
+Sub Topics: liquidity-providers

 ---

 ##### Arbitrage requires that

-- [ ]  Repayment to be paid with different asset
+- [ ]  Repayment to be done with different asset
-- [x]  Repayment to be paid with the same asset
+- [x]  Repayment to be done with the same asset
 - [ ]  Repayment does not necessarily to be paid
 - [ ]  Repayment occurs in multiple transactions